solardranix/ROF-Mobile-Game/README.md

 ## Features

 - Base defense gameplay: protect a central base from enemy attacks coming from two directions
-- Multi-touch Android controls: two weapons can be controlled independently using two-finger touch input, or by two players sharing the same tablet
+- Local cooperative multi-touch controls: two weapons can be controlled independently using two-finger touch input or by two players sharing the same tablet.
 - Weapon systems, projectile mechanics, and weapon upgrades
 - Enemy wave and attack systems
 - Object pooling for performance optimization